worthington10TW/worthington10TW/_posts/2022-01-08-how-what-why.markdown

 ## Lighthouse

+I use [Lighthouse](https://developers.google.com/web/tools/lighthouse){:target="_blank"  rel="noreferrer"} to measure websites performance, accessibility and SEO.
+Its a handy tool that baked into chromes dev tools (They even have a nice CLI that can be popped into pipelines).

-The initial [lighthouse](https://developers.google.com/web/tools/lighthouse){:target="_blank"  rel="noreferrer"} run came back with a perfect score.
+The initial  run came back with a perfect score.

 ![lighthouse report](/assets/2022-01-08-how-what-why/lighthouse.png)

 ## Ta-da!

+Styling wise I wanted something simple.
+Just enough to get me going.
+To give me a platform to share my thoughts and not be terrible on the eye.
+I feel that I achieved this.

-Styling wise I wanted something simple, something that is good enough to get me going.
-I plan to give the styling a bit more love, however for now I want to focus on content.
+I plan to give the styling a bit more love in the future, however for now I want to focus on content.

 ### Desktop
 ![desktop](/assets/2022-01-08-how-what-why/desktop.png)